-Displaced by the erection of Kahuzi-Biega National Park, indigenous peoples (Batwa or Pygmies), more so than other communities, suffer the costs of conservation.?
+Displaced by the erection of Kahuzi-Biega National Park, indigenous peoples (Batwa or Pygmies), more so than other communities, suffer the costs of conservation.
 The Batwa people live in extreme poverty in communities near the park.
-With no access to land or other types of employment/livelihoods, the Batwa continue to illegally hunt bush meat, harvest firewood, and collect water within the park.
-This continued resource use exerts severe pressure on the forest, which is one of the remaining habitats for the critically endangered Grauer?s gorilla.
+With no access to land or other types of employment/livelihood, the Batwa continue to illegally hunt bush meat, harvest firewood, and collect water within the park.
+This continued resource use exerts severe pressure on the forest, which is one of the remaining habitats for the critically endangered Grauer’s gorilla.
 The Batwa openly admit to hunting in the park and stealing crops from neighboring farms, but with no other income generating opportunities the Batwa have no choice but to rely on forest resources to survive.

 To break this dependency, Strong Roots runs the Batwa for Beekeeping project.
 Honey production allows the Batwa we work with to improve their livelihoods and reduce their dependence on Grauer’s gorilla habitat.
 Honey is also a traditional activity for the Batwa and they are happy to have a supply of honey not only for income, but for the numerous social, health, and economic benefits it provides.